pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 ------------

 * Returns true IFF one of the elements of the list matches the specified element.
-* Uses a non-const iterator (so we can use references to avoid copy constructors) to traverse the list
+* Uses an iterator to traverse the list
 * At each position, calls the equals callback function.
 If that returns true, stop iterating and return true
 * If the end position is reached before the item is found, return false
 * It would be a runtime_error if an item was inserted and calling contains() with that item returned false, which would indicate internal state corruption